 All modern email systems support DKIM verification.
 DKIM is defined in rfc6376.

 When a system receives an email, the email will contain a digital signature in the DKIM header.
 The receiving system then queries the sending domain's TXT records to find the public key against which the digital signature is verified.

-10to8 has DKIM verification set up, using AWS's SES standard configuration.
+10to8 uses DKIM verification, with AWS's SES standard configuration.

 For more information on SPF and DKIM, check out this blog article: https://www.sparkpost.com/blog/understanding-spf-and-dkim/

 DMARC is a mechanism for domains to set policies and reporting on email deliveries.
+This means that recipient email systems send daily reports back to 10to8 about emails that they have received, apparently from 10to8.com, so that 10to8 can monitor attempted fraudulent behavior by had actors.
 As with SPF and DKIM, these are configured with a DNS TXT entry.
 Using these policies, a domain such as 10to8.com can specify:

 - What should happen to emails that fail SPF and DKIM tests - 10to8 requests a report

 - What email address should reports on failures and deliveries be sent to